polivbr/dagster-sqlmesh/adr/0007-sqlmesh-plan-run-flow.md

 Our module integrates SQLMesh with Dagster for data materialization.
 We need to understand how SQLMesh's `plan` and `run` commands work, and establish clear boundaries between our tool's responsibilities and SQLMesh's native workflow management.

+**Note**: While this ADR focuses on the plan/run flow and separation of concerns, the actual execution tracking and skip detection during the `run` phase is documented in [ADR-0016: SQLMesh Model Skip Detection and AssetCheck Integration](./0016-sqlmesh-model-skip-detection-assetcheck-integration.md).

 ## Decision

 **Use SQLMesh `plan` for validation and `run` for materialization in a combined operation, with clear separation from SQLMesh's environment management and breaking change handling.**